JabRef/user-documentation/en/Search.md

   - Whether or not the search query is case sensitive.

 - Display setting
-  - _Filter_ - Displays only entries which match the search query
+  - _Filter_ - Displays only entries which match the search query, non-matches are hidden
-  - _Float_ - Entries which do not match the search query are grayed-out
+  - _Float_ -  Matching entries are moved to the top, entries which do not match the search query are grayed-out

 ## Search modes